yuna-kim-12/yuna-kim-12/README.md

 ### 📚 My Goal for 2024
 ```
-- To be *responsible* for what I choose
+1. To be *responsible* for what I choose
-- Study for Programming Language, Data, Algorithm
+2. Study for Programming Language, Data, Algorithm
 : To raise my level to significant state so that I can be a data analyst.
+3. Record various moments of my life steadily
 ```